ENSIGN RETIREMENT PLAN (“ENSIGN”)

 Making a complaint

 We would be happy to address any concerns you have directly and as a first port of call.
-If you believe that we have not complied with applicable data protection laws and you have a need to escalate your complaint, you have the right to lodge a complaint with a local data protection authority in the EEA.
+If you believe that we have not complied with applicable data protection laws and you have a need to escalate your complaint, you have the right to lodge a complaint.

 The address for the UK data protection authority is as follows: